jacintic/qa_testing/README.md

 Also worth noting is that the main parameter for the API to set users as unique and thus avoid user duplication is the `email` field.
 I've taken this into consideration and I've attached a new email that I haven't used just so it will run fine the first time it'll be called.

+---

 ## Final notes
 Thank you for this chance to test my skills I've had fun with it.
-Fr your information, I have completed the exercises in approximately 4 hours.
+For your information, I have completed the exercises in approximately 4 hours.
 Most time has been spent on the Web Automation project.